 - electric power 0.09 million barrels per day < 1%

 What are the petroleum products people consume most?

-Hydrocarbon gas liquids (HGL), the third most-used category of petroleum in the United States, include propane, ethane, butane, and other hydrocarbon gas liquids that are produced at natural gas processing plants and oil refineries.
-HGL consumption in 2018 averaged about 3.01 million b/d.
-The petrochemical industry uses HGL as feedstock for making many products.
+Hydrocarbon gas liquids (HGLs), the third most-used category of petroleum in the United States, include propane, ethane, butane, and other HGLs that are produced at natural gas processing plants and oil refineries.
+Hydrocarbon gas liquids have many uses.
+Total consumption of HGLs in 2019 averaged about 3.13 million b/d.

 |Product||Annual consumption (million barrels per day)|